dnsimple/dnsimple-developer/content/use-cases/issue-certificates.markdown

 * `auto_renewal` - If a certificate should be auto-renewed by DNSimple.

-You can find more about the specific parameters on the certificate resource API page [/v2/certificates](/v2/certificates/#purchaseLetsencryptCertificate).
+You can learn more about the specific parameters on the certificate resource API page [/v2/certificates](/v2/certificates/#purchaseLetsencryptCertificate).

-## Handling Certificate Issue event
+## Handling a certificate issue event

-As the certificate issue process is asynchronous and can take a while until the certificate is processed by LetsEncrypt, DNSimple sends out an event `certificate.issue` when processing is complete.
+The certificate issue process is asynchronous.
+It can take a while for the certificate to be processed by LetsEncrypt.
+DNSimple sends out an event `certificate.issue` when processing is complete.
-The event contains useful information such as the certificate ID which can be used to retrieve and install it.
+The event contains useful information, like the certificate ID, which can be used to retrieve and install it.

 [lib/app/handlers/certificate_issue_event_handler.rb](https://github.com/dnsimple/dnsimple-api-examples/blob/main/ruby/use_cases/issue_certificates/lib/app/handlers/certificate_issue_event_handler.rb#L8)